 Nadia El Hakim is an architect and exhibition designer based in Paris, France.
 Graduated from the School of Versailles and TU Delft Faculty of Architecture, she is currently participating in projects of different scales along with a multidisciplinary team, at the edge of art, architecture and crafts.
 Her main research interests are situated in the mutations of the design process in the context of economic and political crisis, in Europe and the Middle-East.

-Past members of the editorial team: Tomi Seyi Laja, Flora Hergon, Ella Martin-Gachot, Noelle Geller
+Past members of the editorial team: Jenna Hamed, Tomi Seyi Laja, Flora Hergon, Ella Martin-Gachot, Noelle Geller

 Tomi Seyi Laja is a fourth year B. arch student at Iowa State University with a minor in French Language.
 She resides in the chicago-land area and was born in Nigeria.
 With interests in architecture and fashion, Tomi has been involved with student-run publications Datum: Journal of Architecture as well as Revival Magazine (assistant fashion direction in 2017 and styling in 2016), both out of Ames, Iowa.
 Moving forward, her goals are to use art and writing to promote afro- and eco-feminisms.